fescrb/gc_shoulder_button/Progress.md

 # Test 4:

 The changes to the clips fixed the issue.
 Now it fits into the slot but when the plastic lid is closed properly it gets stuck.
-For the next test I will remove one millimeter of depth.
+For the next test I will remove one millimeter of depth through the button.